mmolch/qtutil_json/ReadMe.md

 # **mmolch_qtutil_json**
 ### *Little helpers to load, merge, diff, and validate JSON objects with Qt*

-This library provides a small collection of qtutilities for working with JSON in Qt applications.
+This library provides a small collection of utilities for working with JSON in Qt applications.
 It focuses on:

 - **Exception‑free error handling** using `std::expected`